Summer Institute : Theater : Faculty

-Alex Bechtel is an actor, writer and musician.
-He earned a Bachelor's in Fine Arts in Musical Theater Performance from the University of the Arts in Philadelphia and performs with local theater groups including 1812 Productions, the Walnut Street Theatre, and Act II Playhouse.
+Alex Bechtel is an actor, writer, and musician.
+He earned a Bachelor's of Fine Arts in Musical Theater Performance from the University of the Arts in Philadelphia and performs with local theater groups including 1812 Productions, the Walnut Street Theatre, and Act II Playhouse.
 Recent credits include This is the Week That Is, The Musical of Musicals: The Musical!, and Here's Tony.
 Alex is also employed as a pianist, vocal coach and teaching-artist by the University of the Arts, Walnut Street Theater, the Wilma Theatre and The Arden Theatre.